ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/serverset.md

 This field may only be set in creation requests.
 When reading, it always returns null.
 SSH keys are only supported if a public Linux image is used for the volume creation.
 				* `type` (string)
+					* description: Changing type re-creates either the bootvolume, or the bootvolume, server and nic depending on the UpdateStrategy chosen`
 					* possible values: "HDD";"SSD";"SSD Standard";"SSD Premium";"DAS";"ISO"
 				* `updateStrategy` (object)
 					* description: UpdateStrategy is the update strategy for the boot volume.